Prioritizing happiness: 4 steps to time management

 Me, I had stacks of books around the house I was collecting for retirement (and I was in my thirties).

-Fixing problems — my problems as well as others’ — used to fill a lot of my time.
+Fixing problems — usually other people’s problems — was filling a lot of my time.
 I learned at an early age to anticipate and prevent potential conflicts not just in my life, but in the lives of those around me.
 I wouldn’t even give someone a chance to ask for help.
-Before they even knew they had a problem, I was already up in their business fixing it.
+Before they even knew they had a problem, I was already up in their business fixing it. in my everyday home life, this looked like: setting out outfits for my kids in case they needed a change; making snacks for people in case they got hungry; cleaning off most surfaces in case someone stopped by.
+It was exhausting and also pointless.
+Not to mention annoying to my family who had no chance to solve their own problems.

 What are you wasting your time doing?
 Maybe it’s a physical activity like re-organizing spaces, playing Candy Crush, or scrolling Instagram.
 Maybe it’s worrying, or trying for perfection that is not even possible.